-To Configure Select Comments/Notes Wake on LAN Power Management Automatic Power On Wake on LAN and press Enter Enabled or Disabled.
-If you select Enabled, continue to the next step.
-Startup Sequence Primary or Automatic.
-Go back to the main menu.
-Start Options The first, second, third, and fourth primary startup devices Automatic Power On Startup Sequence.
+To Configure Select Comments Integrated Ethernet Devices and I/O Ports Ethernet Setup Enabled or Disabled Network Boot DHCP or RPL You can also view the MAC address of the integrated Ethernet in the Ethernet Setup menu.
+If you install an optional network adapter, you must disable Ethernet support.
+Wake on LAN Power Management Automatic Power On Wake on LAN Enabled or Disabled.
+If you select Enabled, perform the remaining steps.
+Startup Sequence Primary or Automatic Press Esc twice.
+Start Options Startup Sequence The first, second, third, and fourth primary startup devices Automatic Power On Startup Sequence The first, second, third, and fourth startup devices Your model might not allow you to select four startup devices.

+To Configure Select Comments Serial Port Ring Detect Power Management Automatic Power On Serial Port Ring Detect Enabled or Disabled.
+If you select Enabled, perform the remaining steps.
+Startup Sequence Primary or Automatic Press Esc twice.
+Start Options Startup Sequence The first, second, third, and fourth primary startup devices Automatic Power On Startup Sequence The first, second, third, and fourth startup devices Your model might not allow you to select four startup devices.
+Modem Ring Detect 1.
+Power Management 2.
+Automatic Power On 3.
+Modem Ring Detect 4.
+Enabled or Disabled.
+If you select Enabled, perform the remaining steps.
+5. Startup Sequence 6.
+Primary or Automatic 7.
+Press Esc twice.
+8. Start Options 9.
+Startup Sequence 10.
+The first, second, third, and fourth primary startup devices 11.
+Automatic Power On Startup Sequence 12.
 The first, second, third, and fourth startup devices Your model might not allow you to select four startup devices.
-Serial Port Ring Detect Power Management Automatic Power On Serial Port Ring Detect Enabled or Disabled.
-If you select Enabled, go to the next step.
-Startup Sequence Primary or Automatic.
-Go back to the main menu.
-Start Options The first, second, third, and fourth primary startup devices Automatic Power On Startup Sequence The first, second, third, and fourth startup devices Your model might not allow you to select four startup devices.

-Table 1 (Page 3 of 3).
-Network-Related Settings To Configure Select Comments/Notes Modem Ring Detect Power Management Automatic Power On Modem Ring Detect Enabled or Disabled.
-If you select Enabled, go to the next step.
-Startup Sequence Primary or Automatic.
-Go back to the main menu.
-Start Options The first, second, third, and fourth primary startup devices Automatic Power On Startup Sequence The first, second, third, and fourth startup devices Your model might not allow you to select four startup devices.
-Remote Administration System Security Remote Administration Remote Administration Enabled or Disabled
+Remote Administration System Security Remote Administration Remote Administration a second time Enabled or Disabled Enable Remote Administration to perform remote POST/BIOS updates on the computer.